-Enter detailed explanation of how you came up with the other costs.
+Enter a detailed explanation of how the 'other' costs were derived and allocated to the MCSAP project.

 The first area in this section deals with indirect costs.
 The PUCO has an approved rate by it Cognizant Federal Agency (FMCSA) and applies that rate against eligible costs pursuant to the method described in the instructions provided in the ECVSP.